 (+) Ease of use

 The vacuum cleaner is lightweight and easy to use.
-The only thing this vacuum cleaner need is a depth of more than 1-2 pounds of water.
-You don’t need to wash or dry the filter, just unscrew it, rinse with water and screw it back in.
+The only requirement for the vacuum cleaner to work properly is a depth of more than one or two pounds of water, at which it can clean the bottom much more efficiently.
+Also, remember that the filter needs constant cleaning.
+To do this, follow just a few simple steps: forget about washing or drying the filter, just unscrew it, rinse with water, and twist it back.

 Good to have on hand at the first appearance of dirt.

 (+) No additional costs

 Forget about looking for an outlet, charging the battery, and connecting water hoses or cords.
 This cleaner works very simply requires no additional accessories and works completely manually.